- GDP (PPP):

 - FDI Inflow:

-Vanuatu’s economic freedom score is 62.9, making its economy the 72nd freest in the 2022 Index.
-Vanuatu is ranked 14th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Vanuatu’s economic freedom score is 62.1, making its economy the 70th freest in the 2023 Index.
+Its score has decreased by 0.8 point since last year.
+Vanuatu is ranked 12th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-Waves of colonizers migrated to the South Pacific’s New Hebrides archipelago in the millennia preceding European colonization in the 18th century.
-The Republic of Vanuatu won independence from joint British–French administration in 1980 and today is a parliamentary democracy divided between its English-speaking and French-speaking citizens.
-President Tallis Obed Moses has held office since 2017, and Prime Minister Bob Loughman was elected to office in 2020.
+The Republic of Vanuatu won independence from British–French administration in 1980 and today is a parliamentary democracy divided between its English-speaking and French-speaking citizens.
+Bob Loughman was elected to serve as prime minister in 2020, and Nikenike Vurobaravu of the leftist Vanua’aku Party was elected to serve as president after eight rounds of voting in 2022.
 Vanuatu is heavily dependent on agriculture, particularly subsistence farming, and tourism, which accounts for 40 percent of the economy.
-Having barely recovered from 2015’s destructive Cyclone Pam, which had a devastating impact on tourism, Vanuatu was struck by the Category 5 Cyclone Harold in 2020.
+Vanuatu had barely recovered from 2015’s Cyclone Pam, which had a devastating impact on tourism, when the Category Five Cyclone Harold struck in 2020.

 Rule of Law

 The overall rule of law is relatively well respected in Vanuatu.
 The country’s property rights score is above the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.